Jonhy-D/hub-backend/README.md

 ## Description

-This is the backend repository of Hub Entertainment Mega [Hub Entertainment Mega](https://github.com/Jonhy-D/hub-entertainment-mega), its main function is the storage of the web application.
+This is the backend repository of [Hub Entertainment Mega](https://github.com/Jonhy-D/hub-entertainment-mega), its main function is the storage of the web application.

 ## Technical requirements